 The new-for-’77 GM B-bodies are an evergreen topic, usually emblematised—then as now—by the Chev Caprice.
 These cars were big news, a game-changer, a harbinger, blahbitty blah, et cetera; if you’re reading this you’ve already heard it all.

 There was a variety of television ads for them; some featured Jerry Orbach (years before that incessant

-Pop some popcorn, because today’s feature film is a full ninety seconds’ worth of mid-late ’70s trope bingo: the hairstyles, the fashions, the priorities, the choir-over-brass-and-strings multipart-harmony pomp, the smashdown of normative social assumptions (viz the radical, daring suggestion that black people and women, too, could choose and buy new cars in 1977!).
+Pop some popcorn, because today’s feature film is a full ninety seconds’ worth of mid-late ’70s trope bingo: the hairstyles; the fashions; the priorities; the Brady-Bunchy boxes-in-squares graphics; the choir-over-brass-and-strings multipart-harmony pomp, the smashdown of normative social assumptions—Black people and women, too, could choose and buy new cars in 1977!
 Really, all that’s missing is the Solid Gold dancers—they were still three or four years in the future when these ads played.
 Things really get rolling just before the one-minute mark:

 P.S.: We’re fortunate.
 I first saw this on YouTube years ago, but by the time it occurred to me to watch it again it had been yanked; whoever posted it had their YouTube account cancelled for multiple alleged copywrong violations.
 Several years’ worth of periodic non-YouTube searches proved fruitless; I could only ever find the much less entertaining 30-second version.
 Now it’s back from a different poster, so watch and listen while you can!